PsyVita/RapidAmente-TelemeTuna/README.md

 # 🐟 TelemeTuna v1.0

-**TelemeTuna** is a self-contained telemetry platform for an electric race car.
+**TelemeTuna** is a self-contained telemetry platform for the **RapidAmente** electric race car.
 It catches live sensor data streamed from the car, cleans it up, stores it safely in a database, and draws it on live dashboards.

 It is built almost entirely out of ready-made building blocks that run inside **Docker**.
 If you can copy a file and run a couple of commands in a terminal, you can run this project.